Alfredo 2: Promotion and release

 On July 15, 2025, the album's short film Alfredo: The Movie was announced with a screening to be held in Los Angeles the following day, on which the trailer was also released.
-The short film was released on July 17, alongside the album's lead single "1995" and physical preorders.
-On August 1, 2025, Gibbs released a short video game titled "Alfredo 2: Arcade" in support of the album.
+First screened at Brain Dead Studio in Los Angeles the day prior, the 14-minute short film was released on July 17, alongside the album's lead single "1995", physical preorders, track list, and release date announcement.
+A yakuza and Ghost Dog-esque film directed by Nick Walker and filmed in Japan, the Alchemist convinces a reclusive Gibbs to return to Tokyo in the mountains, both starring as partners in a stylized version of the city's criminal underground.
+The duo enjoyed making the short film that Gibbs doesn't want to release an album again without accompanying a short film.